Skip to content

 > INFO:

-This is the personal story behind the methodology.
-If you want the framework, see 12-Factor AgentOps.
-This is about why it exists.
+This is the personal angle on the methodology.
+For the framework itself, see 12-Factor AgentOps.

 The Skills Transfer

 Pattern recognition.
-WoW boss fights are pattern matching: watch the animation, know the mechanic, and react correctly.
-Code is the same thing, where you see the pattern and know the solution.
+Boss fights are pattern matching: watch the animation, know the mechanic, react correctly.
+Debugging AI-generated code works the same way.
+You see the shape of the error before you read the stack trace.

 Optimization loops.
-TFT is pure optimization: build the comp, hit the timing, and adjust to the lobby.
-Prompt engineering is the same loop of adjust, test, and improve.
+TFT is pure optimization: build the comp, hit the timing, adjust to the lobby.
+Prompt engineering is the same loop -- adjust, test, improve.
+If you've ever min-maxed a build, you already know how to iterate on a prompt.

 Coordination.
-Leading a raid is managing 20 people doing different jobs toward one goal, and multi-agent AI is the same thing with different specialists orchestrated together.
+Leading a raid means managing 20 people doing different jobs toward one goal.
+Multi-agent AI orchestration is the same problem -- different specialists, one objective, and you're calling the pulls.

 GAMING